tumbarumba/issue-tracker-tools/README.md

 (Of course, replace the x's with the value of your own PAT)

-The jira tool requires a configuration file.
+The jira tool requires at least one configuration file.
 The default location for the file is `~/jiraconfig.yml`, although this can be changed using the `--jira-config` command line option.

 Look at [example/jiraconfig.yml](example/jiraconfig.yml) for an example of what this file looks like.
 The `url` value